JonahZ314/pumpkin/README.md

 ### Our Design

 #### HelpDesk
-Our HelpDesk takes in user input and will return potential problem solutions based on keywords in the user's problem description(more info in ticket).
-It includes only one  method along with an ArrayPriorityQueue -
+The HelpDesk asks the user for his or her name, vip level, and problem.
+Our HelpDesk uses this information to create a ticket for the user and enqueues the ticket into the priority queue.
+The HelpDesk returns potential solutions based on keywords in the user's problem description (more info in ticket).
+If the user's problem is fixed, then his or her ticket is dequeued.
+If the user's problem is not fixed, then his or her ticket stays in the queue until a representative is available to help them and fix their problem.
+The HelpDesk includes only one method along with an ArrayPriorityQueue of Tickets -
 * giveSolution - Parses through collected keywords and returns a set of solutions for each keyword.
 * Tickets - An ArrayPriorityQueue of type Ticket.